-OPA GMT levels at baseline OPA GMT levels one year after Prevenar 13 Adults ≥ 70 years vaccinated with 23-valent pneumococcal polysaccharide vaccine at least 5 9 to 122 18 to 381 years prior
+OPA GMT levels at baseline OPA GMT levels one year after Prevenar 13 Adults $\geq$ 70 years vaccinated with 23- valent pneumococcal polysaccharide vaccine at least 5 years prior 18 to 381

 Immune responses in Special Populations

 Individuals with the conditions described below have an increased risk of pneumococcal disease.
 The clinical relevance of the antibody levels elicited by Prevenar 13 in these special populations is unknown.